awsdocs/amazon-opensearch-service-developer-guide/doc_source/index.md

-# Amazon OpenSearch Service Developer Guide
+# Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) Developer Guide

 -----
 *****Copyright &copy; Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****